 My guinea pigs only need a bath once every few months, but elderly or sick pets might need a bath around once a month.

 Teddy Guinea Pig Diet – What Can Teddy Guinea Pigs Eat?

-Hay is very important for Teddy bear guinea pig.
+Hay is very important for a Teddy bear guinea pig.

-Not only does hay provides your animal with fiber to help digestion, but it also helps wear down their teeth.
+Not only does hay provide your animal with fiber to help digestion, but it also helps wear down their teeth.

 Like all rodents, guinea pigs have teeth that continuously grow through their lives.

 In case you need it, we have a guide that can help you find the ideal hay for guinea pigs.

 Grass hay such as Timothy grass hay is the best type of hay for your Teddy guinea pig.

 Timothy hay is high in fiber but low in fat, calories, protein, and calcium.